Celesta: History

 The celesta is also notably used in Gustav Mahler's Symphony No. 6, particularly in the 1st, 2nd and 4th movements, in his Symphony No. 8 and Das Lied von der Erde.
 Karol Szymanowski featured it in his Symphony No. 3.
 Gustav Holst employed the instrument in his 1918 orchestral work The Planets, particularly in the final movement, Neptune, the Mystic.
 It also features prominently in Béla Bartók's 1936 Music for Strings, Percussion and Celesta.
 Ottorino Respighi included it in a number of his works, particularly the "Roman triptych" of tone poems.
 George Gershwin included a celesta solo in the score to An American in Paris.
 Ferde Grofe also wrote an extended cadenza for the instrument in the third movement of his Grand Canyon Suite.
 Dmitri Shostakovich included parts for celesta in seven out of his fifteen symphonies, with a notable use in the fourth symphony's coda.
+Erich Wolfgang Korngold featured it in many of his works, from Marietta's lied in act 1 of his opera Die tote Stadt, through his film career, to his Violin Concerto (particularly in the second movement), and beyond.

 Twentieth-century American composer Morton Feldman used the celesta in many of his large-scale chamber pieces such as Crippled Symmetry and For Philip Guston, and it figured in much of his orchestral music and other pieces.
 In some works, such as "Five Pianos" one of the players doubles on celesta.

 The celesta is used in Carl Orff's cantata Carmina Burana (1936), and in some 20th-century operas such as the Silver Rose scene in Der Rosenkavalier (1911).